-- Valuable merchandise (but try to keep it out of display windows at night).
+- Valuable merchandise (remove from display windows at night).

-- Be sure not to have stacked boxes, a vehicle parked close to the building, ladders, or any other items in or around your store that could provide cover for a burglar.
+- Do not leave stacked boxes, a vehicle parked close to the building, ladders, or any other items in or around your store that could provide burglars with a place to hide.

-- If you store some of your stock outside, it should be well-lighted and enclosed by a fence.
-The fence should be high and sturdy.
+- If you store any stock outside, it should be well-lit and enclosed by a high sturdy fence.

 - Exterior doors should be heavy, solid, and not hollow